|Nutritional Guidelines (per serving)|

-- Using the whisk attachment on a stand mixer, thoroughly combine 2 cups flour, malt, and yeast.
-Add salt and mix.
-(Note: the salt is added after mixing to avoid it coming into direct contact with the yeast.)
+Using the whisk attachment on a stand mixer, thoroughly combine 2 cups flour, malt, and yeast.
+Add pepper and salt, and mix.
+(Note: The salt is added after mixing to avoid it coming into direct contact with the yeast.)

-- Swapping to the dough hook, add water to bowl and combine with flour at low speed (#2 on a Kitchen Aid) until moistened.
-Increase speed to medium (#4 on a KA) and knead for seven minutes.
 Add prosciutto and mix in on low.
 The dough should be slightly tacky but not sticky.
-If it is too, sticky add a bit more flour a tablespoon at a time and knead in, if too dry, spray with a bit of water and knead in.
+If it is too sticky, add a bit more flour a tablespoon at a time and knead in, if too dry, spray with a bit of water and knead in.

-- Dump dough onto a lightly floured counter, shape into a ball, dust lightly with flour, and cover with plastic wrap.
-Allow to rest for 20 minutes.
+Dump the dough onto a lightly floured counter, shape into a ball, dust lightly with flour, and cover with plastic wrap.
+Allow it to rest for 20 minutes.

-- Roll dough into an 18-inch rope, form into a ring, overlapping ends by two inches on a sheet of parchment paper.
-Cover with a large bowl or oiled plastic wrap and allow to rise until doubled in bulk—about one hour.
+Roll dough into an 18-inch rope, form into a ring, overlapping ends by 2 inches on a sheet of parchment paper.
+Cover with a large bowl or oiled plastic wrap and allow to rise until doubled in bulk—about 1 hour.

-- Transfer bread on parchment to either a baking stone or metal baking sheet.
+Transfer bread on parchment to either a baking stone or metal baking sheet and brush the bread with half of the bacon grease.
 Toss half a dozen ice cubes into the pan on the bottom of the oven.